angrybacon/dotemacs/README.md

 Screenshots
 ===========

-My Emacs configuration is a living mixture of files and is modified on a daily basis.
+My Emacs configuration is a living mixture of files that are modified on a daily basis.
 As such, the following screenshots might not reflect `:master`.

 ![dotemacs.2016-03-14.png](http://i.imgur.com/BN8dIS9l.png)